 15. Read the Security Announcement and click Continue.

 16. Select the reason you need the Transcripts from the drop-down list and click Go.
 (We usually click Higher Education/Student Aid)

 17. In the Account Transcript box, click the year for the tax account transcript you want to download.

 18. Congratulations!
 Your tax account transcript will appear in a new window.

 This is an example of an Account Transcript

 Cycle Code Breakdown

 What is the Cycle Code?

-A cycle code is an 8 digit number found on your return transcripts.
-This date indicates the 4 digits of the current calendar year, two digit IRS cycle week, and two digit processing day of the week.
+A cycle code is an 8 digit code found on your account transcripts.
+The cycle code indicates the day your account posted to the IRS Master File.
+This date indicates the 4 digits of the current cycle year, two digit IRS cycle week, and two digit processing day of the week.